Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 #### Blight Animosity

 A [[5.
-Mechanics/Bestiary/Plant/Tree Blight (COS).md|tree blight]] will often fight alongside other kinds of blights, but it hates other tree blights and will attack them given the chance.
+Mechanics/Bestiary/Plant/Tree Blight.md|tree blight]] will often fight alongside other kinds of blights, but it hates other tree blights and will attack them given the chance.
 Tree blights also hate treants, and the feeling is mutual.

 ### Ezmerelda d'Avenir